Jaekelopterus: History of research

 In 1974, Størmer erected a new family to house the genus, Jaekelopteridae, due to the supposed considerable differences between the genital appendage of Jaekelopterus and other pterygotids.
 This diverging feature has since been proven to simply represent a misinterpretation by Størmer in 1936, the genital appendage of Jaekelopterus in fact being unsegmented like that of Pterygotus.
 As such, the family Jaekelopteridae has subsequently been rejected and treated as synonymous with the family Pterygotidae.

 Another species of Pterygotus, P. howelli, was named by American palaeontologist Erik Kjellesvig-Waering and Størmer in 1952 based on a fossil telson and tergite (the dorsal part of a body segment) from Lower Devonian deposits of the Beartooth Butte Formation in Wyoming.
 The species name howelli honours Dr. Benjamin Howell of Princeton University, who loaned the fossil specimens examined in the description to Kjellesvig-Waering and Størmer.
 This species was assigned to Jaekelopterus as Jaekelopterus howelli by Norwegian palaeontologist O. Erik Tetlie in 2007.

+Yet another species of Pterygotus, P. marylandicus, was named by Kjellesvig-Waering in 1964, based on a fragmentary and small telson from the Silurian McKenzie Formation, Maryland.
+The specimen (No. 140901 at the United States National Museum) is very wide, 0.75 cm, and has a nearly straight base with the margins converging anteriorly.
+There are no serrations on the telson and the spine is blunt.
+In shape, the telson is similar to J. howelli from the Early Devonian, being wide and truncated, but is easily distinguished by possessing serrations and a much larger terminal spine.
+P. marylandicus was transferred to Jaekelopterus by James Lamsdell in 2025, noting that the broad and flat posterior margin and clearly triangular outlien of the telson was characteristic of Jaekelopterus and unknown in all other pterygotids.
+This reclassification made J. marylandicus the oldest known species of Jaekelopterus.'